How to Report Custom Advanced Functions for Local Func¶

 Example processing content:

-1. Data input through DQL statement
+1. Data passed into DQL statement

-2. Return the result after algorithm processing
+2. Returns results after algorithm processing

 Note: